sportingsolutions/devshells/README.md

 /usr/bin/direnv
 ```

-- however, the programs defined in the `shell.nix` are only available in the folder you put it and it's children
+- however, the programs defined in the `flake.nix` are only available in the folder you put it and it's children
-- if you leave the folder, the nix-programs wont be available for you (but the ones in `/bin` willbe)
+- if you leave the folder, the nix-programs wont be available for you (but the ones in `/bin` will be)

 ```sh
 808fsemti in 🌐 dc1devjump02p in ~/projects via ❄️  impure (nix-shell) on ☁️  fsemti@sportinggroup.co.uk